TATA box: Role in transcription initiation

 Additionally, binding of TBP is facilitated by stabilizing interactions with DNA flanking the TATA box, which consists of G-C rich sequences.
 These secondary interactions induce bending of the DNA and helical unwinding.
 The degree of DNA bending is species and sequence dependent.
 For example, one study used the adenovirus TATA promoter sequence (5'-CGCTATAAAAGGGC-3') as a model binding sequence and found that human TBP binding to the TATA box induced a 97° bend toward the major groove while the yeast TBP protein only induced an 82° bend.
 X-ray crystallography studies of TBP/TATA-box complexes generally agree that the DNA goes through an ~80° bend during the process of TBP-binding.

 The conformational changes induced by TBP binding to the TATA box allows for additional transcription factors and RNA polymerase II to bind to the promoter region.
 TFIID first binds to the TATA box, facilitated by TFIIA binding to the upstream part of the TFIID complex.
 TFIIB then binds to the TFIID-TFIIA-DNA complex through interactions both upstream and downstream of the TATA box.
 RNA polymerase II is then recruited to this multi-protein complex with the help of TFIIF.
 Additional transcription factors then bind, first TFIIE and then TFIIH.
 This completes the assembly of the preinitiation complex for eukaryotic transcription.
-Generally, the TATA box is found at RNA polymerase II promoter regions, although some in vitro studies have demonstrated that RNA polymerase III can recognize TATA sequences.

 This cluster of RNA polymerase II and various transcription factors is known as the basal transcriptional complex (BTC).
 In this state, it only gives a low level of transcription.
 Other factors must stimulate the BTC to increase transcription levels.
 One such example of a BTC stimulating region of DNA is the CAAT box.
 Additional factors, including the Mediator complex, transcriptional regulatory proteins, and nucleosome-modifying enzymes also enhance transcription in vivo.